Undergraduate · Bachelor of Science (B.S.)

 As a Biology Education Grades 6-12 major, you will learn how to successfully teach the basics of biology to the next generation and will graduate ready to step into your career with initial teacher certification.

-There are a variety of careers that biological sciences majors can pursue immediately after graduation.
-Many students also choose to continue their studies at medical, dental, or pharmacy schools.
+There are a variety of careers that biological science majors can pursue immediately after graduation.
+Many students also choose to continue their studies at medical, dental or pharmacy schools.

 Graduate Schools or Programs